denten-books/plain-text/1-metaphor.md

 >`> enter`
 >
 > `You are inside a building, a well house for a large spring.
 There are some keys on the ground here.
 There is a shiny brass lamp nearby.
-There is food here.
+There is tasty food here.
 There is a bottle of water here.`
 >
 >`> get keys`